uport-project/ethr-did/README.md

 ### Create ethr DID

-Creating an ethr DID is just creating an ethereum account.
+Creating an ethr DID is analogous to creating an ethereum account, which is an address on the ethereum blockchain controlled by a key pair.
+Your ethr DID will be your key pair.

 We provide a convenience method to easily create one `EthrDID.createKeyPair()` which returns an object containing an ethereum address and privatekey.